People

 Flora’s research interests include human-nature complex relationships, food, and environmental arts and justice.

-She is a Registered Dietitian back home, with an undergraduate in nutrition science, a diploma in holistic nutrition and experience in performance.
-She aspires to combine critical and technical skills with embodied learning to address the issues around nature protection and human well-being.
+They are a Registered Dietitian back home, with an undergraduate degree in nutrition science, a diploma in holistic nutrition, and experience in performance.
+They aspire to combine critical and technical skills with embodied learning to address the issues around nature protection and human well-being.

 Apeksha Malik